samitwadhwa/ether-transaction-app/readme.md

 3. **Visualize Transactions:**
     Configure Grafana to visualize Ethereum transaction data coming from your tracker.

+### To deploy your code to Render

+1. Go to Render and signin.
+2. SigningIn with github is preferrable (so that you can add your repo over there).
+3. Create a new web service, Add your details related to project and environment variables used.
+4. click on Connect button to start deploy and that's it.

+After Deploying you can copy and paste the Deployed url into the Activity Webhooks of Alchemy with contract address, so that on making a transaction you can recieve the bot messages , store thr transactions in your Db , and visualize the transactions..

 ### Contributing

 Feel free to fork this project, open issues, or submit pull requests to contribute.

+### Thanks for Spending Time